SmartFox289/Gilhari_AWS/README.md

 >Note: Gilhari SDK is a proprietary product of Software Tree.
 Usage is permitted only with a valid license.

 ## Setup and configuration of Gilhari
-After installing **Gilhari SDK** from [here](https://www.softwaretree.com/v1/products/gilhari/download-gilhari.php) follow these steps to configure Gilhari microservice.
+After installing **Gilhari SDK** from [here](https://www.softwaretree.com/v1/products/gilhari/download-gilhari.php) follow these steps to configure Gilhari framework for your application.

 ### 1. Define and compile empty Java (container) class
 In `src\com\mycompany\gilhari2\hr\model` create a file `JSON_Employee.java`.
 Here, Employee is a conceptual name for a type of JSON object.
-For defining any new container class `X`, you just have to create an `X.java` file and change `JSON_Employee` to `X` at three places in the code.
+For defining any new container class `X`, you just have to create an `X.java` file and change `JSON_Employee` to `X` at three places in the code (as shown in manyToManyExample).

 Create a `lib` directory and add `jdxtools.jar`, `json-20160212.jar` and `jxclasses.jar` which can be found in the `libs\` directory of Gilhari SDK